diodechain/website/_posts/2020-01-20-getting-started-with-diode-live-video-streaming-with-raspberry-pi.md

 Now that we know the local server IP, back to our browser to see what our Raspberry Pi’s website looks like.
 Next search for a client address.
 Once you’ve set up everything, we want to use a proxy server to connect to the Pi address.
 Go back to our Firefox browser.
 Enter rw dash 0x7809… your Pi address.
 Paste the client address with dot diode.
 Let’s take a look at the video streaming.
 So, type 0x7809… the Pi address, then Port 3030, then Start.
 We can also use “diode.link”.

 In the [demo video](https://youtu.be/Zibg-6CClc4) we talked about how to use Diode’s Go client do a live video streaming.
-Go check out our [Github repository](https://github.com/diodechain), try it out, and let us know how it goes!
+Go check out our [GitHub repository](https://github.com/diodechain), try it out, and let us know how it goes!
 We look forward to seeing issues and pull requests.

 At Diode, we are constantly thinking about how to build a better Internet.
 How can we bring value to the web?
 We are seeing a trend of moving away from the client-server model towards peer-to-peer networks, and that's what Diode is all about.
 It’s about imaging and building a new way of thinking about the web.